betty-van/100-days-of-code/r1-log.md

 ## Day 13: 11-2-19
   - 12 hour Hackathon
   - Built portfolio website with burger menu and responsivity
+  - Uploaded onto Github pages and added all projects

 ## Day 14: 11-3-19